Belo Jardim

-Belo Jardim (Beautiful Garden) a Brazilian municipality in the state of Pernambuco.
+Belo Jardim (/Central northeastern portuguese pronunciation: [ˈbɛlu ʒɐhˈdĩ]/) (Beautiful Garden) a Brazilian municipality in the state of Pernambuco.
 It has an estimated population in 2020 of 76,687 and a total area of 647.7 km^{2}.
 It is located at 608 meters above the sea level and 182 km away from the state capital, Recife.

 The economy is based on agribusiness (poultry, guava-based products, other food), agriculture (beans, maize, sweet potatoes, banana, coffee, manioc, tomatoes, garlic, sugar cane), and automotive batteries.
 The city is the headquarters of Acumuladores Moura S.A.
 (Baterias Moura).

 The city is served by Belo Jardim Airport.